etherspot/skandha/README.md

-  "etherscanApiKey": "", # optional,etherscan api is used to fetch gas prices "conditionalTransactions": false, # optional,enable conditional transactions "rpcEndpointSubmit": "", # optional,rpc endpoint that is used only during submission of a bundle "gasPriceMarkup": 0, # optional,adds % markup on reported gas price via skandha_getGasPrice, 10000 = 100.00%, 500 = 5%
+  "etherscanApiKey": "", # optional,etherscan api is used to fetch gas prices "conditionalTransactions": false, # optional,enable conditional transactions "rpcEndpointSubmit": "", # optional,rpc endpoint that is used only during submission of a bundle "gasPriceMarkup": 0, # optional,adds % markup on reported gas price via byzanlinkbundler_getGasPrice, 10000 = 100.00%, 500 = 5%
   "enforceGasPrice": false, # optional,do not bundle userops with low gas prices "enforceGasPriceThreshold": 1000, # optional,gas price threshold in bps.
 If set to 500, userops' gas price is allowed to be 5% lower than the network's gas price
   "eip2930": false, # optional, enables eip-2930